ss7m/bread/GUIDE.md

 concatenation is returned.
 Concatenation is left associative, and every other binary operator binds tighter than concatenation.

+## Indexing

+## Object Syntax

+## Set Expressions

+Set expressions are used to set some value.
+Set expressions take the form `set LVALUE = EXPRESSION`, where `LVALUE` is the name of a variable, an index into an lvalue, or accessing the field of an lvalue.
+Indexing is only valid on lists, and accessing fields is only valid on objects.
+The value of a set expression is the value of the expression on the right hand side of the equals sign.

 ## Begin/End expressions

 Begin/End expressions allow you to group several statements into a single expression.